St. Matthew Island: Mammals

+St. Matthew Island Reindeer

 In 1944, 29 reindeer were introduced to the island by the United States Coast Guard to provide an emergency food source.
 The Coast Guard abandoned the island a few years later, leaving the reindeer.
 Subsequently, the reindeer population rose to about 6,000 by 1963 and then died off in the next two years to 42 animals.
-A scientific study attributed the population crash to the limited food supply in interaction with climatic factors (the winter of 1963–64 was exceptionally severe in the region).
+A scientific study attributed the population crash to the limited food supply in interaction with climatic factors (the winter of 1963–1964 was exceptionally severe in the region).
 By the 1980s, the reindeer population had completely died out.
 Environmentalists see this as an issue of overpopulation.
 For example, ecologist Garrett Hardin cited the "natural experiment" of St. Matthew Island of the reindeer population explosion and collapse as a paradigmatic example of the consequences of overpopulation in his essay An Ecolate View of the Human Predicament.

+The reindeer had a long term effect on the ecology of St. Matthew.
+Their heavy grazing substantially reduced the lichen and shifted the island ecology towards one dominated by grasses.

 Birds

 Despite its high latitude, St. Matthew Island contains significant populations of endemic and migratory birds.
 In fact, the Department of the Interior has called the island "one of the richest seabird nesting colonies in the world", with over 5 million seabirds nesting during breeding season.
 Over 140 different species of birds have been identified on the island.
 The island, along with its small satellites Hall Island and Pinnacle Rock, contains the entire breeding range of McKay's bunting.
 Additionally, a subspecies of rock sandpiper (Calidris ptilocnemis ptilocnemis) and a subspecies of gray-crowned rosy finch (Leucosticte tephrocotis umbrina) breed only on the island and the nearby Pribilof Islands.
 Both McKay's bunting and Calidris ptilocnemis ptilocnemis, with their restricted breeding ranges, are among the rarest birds in North America, making their preservation among the top priorities for conservation groups.